MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 ### Installation failure

 If the installation fails, check the installation logs by running: msiexec /i "< path to msi >\GcaInstaller.msi" /L*V "< destination path >\install.log".
-If the errors are not resolvable, reach support on MicrosoftGraphConnectorsFeedback@service.microsoft.com with the logs.
+If the errors aren't resolvable, reach support on MicrosoftGraphConnectorsFeedback@service.microsoft.com with the logs.

 ### Registration failure

-If sign in to config app fails with error "Sign in failed.
-Please click on sign in button to try again." even after browser authentication succeeded, open services.msc and check if GcaHostService is running.
-If it is not, start it manually.
+If sign-in to config app fails with error "Sign-in failed.
+Please click on sign-in button to try again." even after browser authentication succeeded, open services.msc and check if GcaHostService is running.
+If it isn't, start it manually.

-If the service fails to start with the error "The service did not start due to a logon failure", check if virtual account NT Service\GcaHostService has permission to log on as a service on the machine.
+If the service fails to start with the error "The service didn't start due to a logon failure", check if virtual account: NT Service\GcaHostService has permission to log on as a service on the machine.
 Check [this link](/windows/security/threat-protection/security-policy-settings/log-on-as-a-service) for instructions.
-If the option to add user or group is greyed out in the Local Policies\User Rights Assignment, it means the user trying to add this account does not have admin privileges on this machine or that there is a group policy overriding this.
+If the option to add user or group is greyed out in the Local Policies\User Rights Assignment, it means the user trying to add this account doesn't have admin privileges on this machine or that there is a group policy overriding this.
 The group policy needs to be updated to allow host service to logon as a service.

 ### Connection failure